JuanPaQuezada/Neuro-Fuzzy-EV-Power-Management/README.md

 The **Driving Style Index** abstracts current fluctuations and dynamic load profiles into a single normalized variable suitable for learning-based systems.

 ### 4.1 Data Preprocessing & Feature Scaling
-To ensure numerical stability during the model training and prevent features with wildly different scales from dominating the learning process, all raw sensor data is scaled to a standardized range of [1].
+To ensure numerical stability during the model training and prevent features with wildly different scales from dominating the learning process, all raw sensor data is scaled to a standardized range of.

-The normalization parameters (like minimum and maximum values) are defined strictly using the training dataset, and this identical scaling transformation is consistently applied to the validation and testing datasets to prevent data leakage.
+The normalization parameters, like minimum and maximum values, are defined strictly using the training dataset, and this identical scaling transformation is consistently applied to the validation and testing datasets to prevent data leakage.

 The following scaling methods were applied to the system's inputs: